tanvi-tj/rizzler/README.md

 # rizzler 💌

-A tiny Python script to automatically send flirty messages on WhatsApp
+A tiny Python script to automatically send flirty messages on WhatsApp - [Reel Link](https://www.instagram.com/reel/DJ_Ydd6IjW-/)
 ---

 ## What is this?